oduwsdl/raintale/README.md

 ### Ubuntu 21.04

-If you would like to use the DEB installer for RHEL 8 and CentOS 8 systems:
+If you would like to use the DEB installer for Ubuntu 21.04 systems:

-1. Download the RPM and save it to the Linux server (e.g., `raintale-0.20211113202900.deb`)
+1. Download the DEB and save it to the Linux server (e.g., `raintale-0.20211113202900.deb`)
-2. Type `apt-get install raintale-0.20211113202900.deb`
+2. Type `apt-get install ./raintale-0.20211113202900.deb`
-3. Type `systemctl enable raintale-celery.service`
-4. Type `systemctl enable raintale-django.service`
-4. Type `systemctl start raintale-django.service`
+3. Type `systemctl start raintale-django.service`

 To stop Raintale, type `systemctl stop raintale-django.service`.